 There are three (3) main phases to receiving a security clearance:

-- The first phase is the application process.
+- Phase 1: Application.
 This involves verification of U.S. citizenship, fingerprinting, and completion of the Personnel Security Questionnaire (SF-86).
-The Electronic Questionnaires for Investigations Processing system (e-QIP) allows applicants to electronically enter, update, and transmit their personal investigative data over a secure Internet connection to their employing agency or security management office for review and approval of the personnel security investigation request.
+The Electronic Questionnaires for Investigations Processing System (e-QIP) allows applicants to electronically enter, update, and transmit their personal investigative data over a secure Internet connection to their employing agency or security management office for review and approval of the personnel security investigation request.

-- The second phase involves the actual investigation of your background.
-Most of the background check is conducted by the Defense Security Service (DSS).
+- Phase 2: Investigation: The second phase involves the actual investigation of your background.
+The Defense Security Service (DSS) conducts most of the background checks.

 Once the clearance is granted, the candidate is briefed on “the proper safeguarding of classified information and on the criminal, civil, and administrative sanctions that may be imposed on an individual who fails to protect classified information from unauthorized disclosure.”
-He or she is also required to sign an approved non-disclosure agreement (e.g., Form SF-312).
+He or she must also sign an approved non-disclosure agreement (e.g., Form SF-312).

 Reinvestigations